devShop-studio/.github/profile/README.md

 - Close collaboration with you throughout the process

 Want to learn more or get a free consultation?
-Reach out - we're happy to help.
+Reach out to devshop.studio@gmail.com or through our website devshop.studio - we're happy to help.

 Tell us about your project needs.
 We'll talk about your goals and suggest how our services can help you create a successful digital product.